alexfriesen/godot-asset-library-sveltekit/README.md

 # Godot Asset Library Sveltekit

+Based on https://github.com/Calinou/godot-asset-library-laravel with sveltekit instead of laravel.

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: